cleiltonrodriguesofc/RO.DevTest/README.md

-# Rota das Oficinas Technical Test - Project Documentation
+# Rota das Oficinas Technical Test (RO.DevTest) - Project Documentation

 ## Introduction
 This repository is a .NET 8.0 Web API implementing a basic e-commerce system for managing **Customers**, **Products**, and **Sales**.
 It builds upon the provided template, preserving the original architecture (CQRS, Repository Pattern) and integrating with PostgreSQL via Entity Framework Core.